pingcap/community/special-interest-groups/sig-expr/roles-and-organization-management.md

 * Have at least 60 PRs merged in the expression package within one year.
 * Have reviewed at least 20 PRs in the expression package within one year.
-* Nominated by at least 2 Committers or Maintainers.
+* Nominated by at least 2 Maintainers.

 ## Quit and Demotion